DALLAS SECURITY TRADERS ASSOCIATION

 ARTICLE VI – Scholarship Committee

-The Officers and Directors shall establish an Advisory Board to be known as the Dallas Security Dealers Association Fund Advisory Board (the “Advisory Board”).
-The Advisory Board is charged with reviewing all applicants for the Scholarship and making its recommendations to the Communities Foundation of Texas, the unrelated third party administrator of the Fund.
-The Advisory Board will be appointed by the Board of Directors of the Association and shall consist of the Chairman, three (3) Association members (who may serve for one but less than five years) and one staff member of the Communities Foundation of Texas.
-The 1st Vice President of the Association shall be Chairman of the Advisory Board.
+The Officers and Directors shall establish an Advisory Board to be known as the Dallas Security Traders Association Fund Advisory Board (the “Advisory Board”).
+The Advisory Board is charged with reviewing all applicants for the Scholarship and awarding scholarships.
+The Advisory Board will be appointed by the Board of Directors of the Association and shall consist of the Chairman and three (3) Association members (who may serve for one but less than five years) The 1st Vice President of the Association shall be Chairman of the Advisory Board.
 The Chairman will vote only to break a tie.
 Persons who have served on the Advisory Board may serve again at a future date even though their service may have been interrupted.
 The Chairman of the Advisory Board shall name another member to serve for a one (1) year period if, for any reason, a member of the Board is unable to serve.

 ARTICLE VII – Other Committees